google/WebFundamentals/src/content/en/updates/2016/12/imagecapture.md

 {% include "web/_shared/contributors/samdutton.html" %}

-`ImageCapture` is an API for taking photos and controlling cameras.
+`ImageCapture` is an API for taking photos and controlling camera settings.

-The API enables control over camera hardware features such as zoom, focus mode, contrast, ISO and white balance, as well as enabling access to the maximum still-image resolution capabilities of the camera.
+The API enables control over camera hardware features such as zoom, focus mode, contrast, ISO and white balance, as well as enabling access to the maximum resolution capabilities of the camera.
 Previous techniques for taking photos on the Web have used snapshots from a video stream, which are lower resolution than those available for still images.